 Playa del Carmen is a beautiful city with plenty of things to do.
 Whether you’re looking to relax at the beach, explore the city, or take in some cultural attractions.
 When traveling, especially to a new place, it’s important to experience as much as possible.
 That can sometimes mean shelling out some money for activities and attractions.
 But those experiences don’t come cheap and sometimes you may find yourself looking for some activities that are a little less expensive.

 One great option for finding affordable things to do is to explore the town or city you’re visiting.
-Often, there are local markets, parks and other places of interest that are free or very low cost.
+Often, there are local markets, water parks and other places of interest that are free or very low cost.
 Plus, getting lost in a new place is always an adventure!